Continuous-discrete smoothing of diffusions: Implementation using a time-change and scaling

 \section{Implementation using a time-change and scaling}

 If the noise level on the observation is small, care is required in the discretisation of guided proposals near the conditioning points.
-For this reason, a time-change and scaling was introduced in section 5 of \cite{vdm-s-estpaper}.
-Here, we explain it for the case of 2 future conditionings (as in section \ref{sec:two-cond}).
+For this reason, a time-change and scaling was introduced in Section 5 of \cite{vdm-s-estpaper}.
+Here, we explain it for the case of 2 future conditionings.
 Define the mapping $\tau\,:\,[0,S+T] \to [0,S+T]$ by

 For a mapping $f:\RR\to \RR$ we write $f_\tau(s)=f(\tau(s))$.
 We propose to discretise the process $U_s$, defined by

 instead on $X^\circ_s$.
 This process satisfies the SDE

 Here, $J$ is defined by Furthermore, we have used the notation $b_\tau(s,y)=b(\tau(s),v_\tau(s)-\dot\tau(s) y)$ and similarly for $\si_\tau$ and $a_\tau$.
 For the likelihood ratio \eqref{eq:goal}, note that $\tilde{r}(\tau(s),X^\circ_{\tau(s)})=J(s) U_s$.